-A comprehensive program designed to meet the college's mission for lifelong learning providing hundreds of not-for-credit educational offerings (online and classroom) in computer applications, health and wellness, open recreation, personal growth, business-related, and paralegal studies.
+A comprehensive program designed to meet the college's mission for lifelong learning providing hundreds of not-for-credit educational offerings (online and classroom) in computer applications, health and wellness, open recreation, personal growth, and business-related studies.
 This program is a completely self-supported, fee-based division of the college.
-Online registration is CommunityEd.lave.edu.
+Online registration is http://lavalley.augusoft.net.